black-studio/black-studio-tinymce-widget/README.md

 ### 2.1.3 (2014-10-18) ###
 * Added ability to disable automatic addition of paragraphs when editing (i.e. using TinyMCE Advanced plugin option)
-* Enhanced real time rendering in theme customizer
+* Enhanced real time rendering in Customizer
 * Fixed compatibility issue with Page Builder related to comment reply in admin
 * Fixed compatibility issue with Styles plugin related to plugins_loaded hook